Does Your Pet Have Allergies Or An Illness?

-If your dog has swelling of the face or snout, or is causing him/herself to bleed with scratching or chewing, you should see your vet immediately.
+If your dog’s face swells or if his snout is causing him to bleed because of scratching or chewing, you should see your vet immediately.
 Also, if a pet does not respond to a special diet after a month, they should be investigated for another cause such as thyroid disease.
 If your cat seems to be in distress or is drooling while wheezing, consider this to be a medical emergency.
 These symptoms are often more than just allergies and should be treated appropriately.

 3. Food Sensitivity

 Dogs and cats with frequent, loose bowel movements and occasional vomiting may have a type of food sensitivity.
 In many cases, it is an allergy to, or inability to digest, grains such as corn, wheat, or soy.
 A quality grain-free diet may permanently cure this allergy.

 Easy Ways to Deal with Seasonal Allergies in Cats

 If your pet stops eating, has abdominal discomfort, or has bloody or fatty stools, they should see a vet right away to rule out acute pancreatitis or other pressing issues.
 Cats with the above symptoms that start vocalizing and/or straining on the litter pan may have a bladder blockage.
 Get him or her to the vet immediately if you notice these symptoms.

 If your pet has rashes, acne, chronic wheezing, hot spots, scabs, and rubs her face on the carpet, this can indicate an allergy caused by inhaled allergens in the home.
 A plastic food dish might be the culprit, so switching to a metal one may be all that is needed.

 6. Other Skin Problems